akai-katto/dandere2x/README.md

 ## Motivation

 Waifu2x is a powerful tool for upscaling anime-styled images to a higher resolution.
 However, for most users, the task is very slow, with each frame taking around 1-2 seconds in a 1080p video to be scaled to 3840p.
-Considering the number of visual redundancies found in anime, having an algorithm to identify these redundancies.
-A technique to reduce the time needed to upscale an anime-styled video to higher resolutions is by applying I-frame and p-frame compression.
+Considering the number of visual redundancies found in anime, having an algorithm to identify these redundancies and recycling them would prove to be an effective time-reducing step to help upscale images to higher resolutions.
+Dandere2x does this by applying I-frame and p-frame compression to anime-styled videos.

 ![Image of I-Frame Compression](https://upload.wikimedia.org/wikipedia/commons/thumb/6/64/I_P_and_B_frames.svg/1920px-I_P_and_B_frames.svg.png)